-Emirates suspended all Dubai flights as EASA declared the Gulf a conflict zone.
-What the shutdown reveals about war, civilian infrastructure, and empire’s risk model.
+Emirates suspended all Dubai flights as EASA declared the Gulf a conflict zone — what the shutdown reveals about war, civilian infrastructure, and empire.

 On February 28, Emirates — the world’s largest long-haul airline — announced it was suspending all operations to and from Dubai.
 The reason given was precise and revealing: “multiple regional airspace closures.”
 Not weather.
 Not a labor dispute.
 Not a technical failure.
 The skies themselves had become unreliable.
-The suspension, initially set until 3pm UAE time on March 1, was extended to 3pm on Monday, March 2.
+The suspension, initially set until 3pm UAE time on March 1, was extended until Monday.
 Etihad, flydubai, and Air Arabia followed.
 Thousands of passengers across South Asia, Europe, Africa, and Australasia lost connections simultaneously.

 The European Union Aviation Safety Agency formalized that recognition within hours.
-EASA issued Conflict Zone Information Bulletin CZIB 2026-03 for the Middle East and Persian Gulf, advising airlines against operating in the affected airspace at all flight levels and altitudes.
+EASA conflict zone bulletin CZIB 2026-03 was issued for the Middle East and Persian Gulf, advising airlines against operating in the affected airspace at all flight levels and altitudes.
 Its language was unambiguous: U.S. and Israeli military strikes on Iran, and the likelihood of continued Iranian retaliation against states hosting U.S. military bases, had introduced “high risks” that extended across the entire region’s civilian air corridors.
 India’s civil aviation regulator issued its own emergency advisory on the same basis.
 Aviation authorities across Europe, South Asia, and the Gulf were reading from the same threat assessment simultaneously.

 That convergence is the signal.
 When regulatory bodies on multiple continents agree, in real time, that an entire region’s airspace has crossed into a conflict zone, the question is not whether something significant is happening.
 The question is what it means.